tachiyomiorg/website/src/help/guides/reading-local-manga.md

 The path to the folder with images must contain both the manga title and the chapter name (as seen above).

-Folders inside archives such as `ZIP`/`CBZ` are not currently supported.
-You must place the archive inside the manga folder where the name will become the chapter title and all the images inside will become pages for that chapter.
+Folders inside archives such as `ZIP`/`CBZ` are not currently supported and are ignored.
+You must place the archive inside the manga folder where the name will become the chapter title.
+All images inside the archive regardless of folder structure will become pages for that chapter.

 ::: tip ZIP EXAMPLE
 <div class="side-by-side">